 By working the soil deeply and adding organic matter to the surface, you can plant veg at two-thirds’ normal spacing, with no paths between rows, so you pack lots into the space.

 You can also use large patio containers for certain crops, or create a decorative potager – a walk-through area with beds planted prettily with vegetables instead of flowers.

 Grow crops that grow fast and crop quickly, so that you have a quick turnover of produce and can avoid any gaps.
 Pests and diseases are more of a problem with closely spaced crops, so opt for modern pest- and disease-resistant varieties, where possible.

 Make the best use of your space by growing the crops suggested below.

-These heavy-yielding plants keep cropping all summer, unlike French beans, so one sowing should be enough.
-Runner beans are easy, reliable, and their flowers are decorative enough for them to grow up a fence, trellis or arch, or in a deep container on the patio.
+These heavy-yielding climbing plants keep cropping all summer, so one sowing should be enough.
+Runner beans are easy and reliable, and their flowers are pretty enough for them to grow up a fence, trellis or arch, or in a deep container on the patio.
 Read our runner bean Grow Guide.